-If you purchase shares of the Portfolios through a broker, fund trading platform or other financial intermediary (collectively, "intermediaries"), your intermediary may receive various forms of compensation (which may come directly or indirectly from the Portfolio) from the Distributor, the Adviser and/or their affiliates (which may include the Sub-Adviser).
+If you purchase shares of the Portfolio through a broker, fund trading platform or other financial intermediary (collectively, "intermediaries"), your intermediary may receive various forms of compensation (which may come directly or indirectly from the Portfolio) from the Distributor, the Adviser and/or their affiliates (which may include the Sub-Adviser).
 Such payments may be based on a variety of factors, including sales of Portfolio shares through that intermediary or the value of shares held by investors through that intermediary.
 Compensation from the Distributor, the Adviser, Sub-Adviser and/or their affiliates may vary among intermediaries.
 The types or payments an intermediary may receive include:

-- Payments under a 12b-1 Plan which are asset based charges paid from the assets of the Portfolio. - Payments by the Distributor or Adviser/Sub-Adviser out of its own assets.
+- Payments under a 12b-1 Plan which are asset based charges paid from the assets of the Portfolio; - Payments by the Distributor or Adviser/ Sub-Adviser out of its own assets.
 These payments are in addition to payments made under any 12b-1 Plan and may also be paid for shareholder services or other support services.

-You should ask your intermediary for information about any payments it receives with respect to sale of shares of the Portfolios or shareholder support services provided for your account.
+You should ask your intermediary for information about any payments it receives with respect to sale of shares of the Portfolio or shareholder support services provided for your account.

 Trading platforms, brokerage firms and other intermediaries that sell Portfolio shares may make decisions about which investment options they will service and make available to their clients based on the payments these entities may be eligible to receive for their services.
 Therefore, payments to any intermediary may create potential conflicts of interest between that entity and its clients where that entity determines which investment options it will make available to those clients.
+The maximum amount of compensation that may be paid to any intermediary under the 12b-1 Plan is 0.45% of average daily net assets.